-A step-by-step guide on how to process infrared photos in Lightroom by creating a custom infrared white balance profile for your camera.
+A step-by-step guide on how to work with infrared pictures in Lightroom.
+Learn how to create a custom profile for proper infrared white balance.

-This article explains how you can overcome limitations of Adobe Lightroom when trying to set the white balance of infrared pictures.
+This article explains how you can overcome limitations of Adobe Lightroom when you work with infrared pictures.
 The issue is that imported infrared pictures turn red and you cannot correct this using the white balance tool.
-The solution is to create a custom profile just for infrared white balance.
+The solution is to create a custom profile for infrared white balance.

 When I bought a Nikon D3200 and had it converted to IR, I experienced this exact issue.
-By the way, this is not a Nikon-specific issue, it applies to any camera when you take infrared pictures.
-It took me a while to figure out how to properly set the infrared white balance in Lightroom, and I would like to share a working solution with you.
+This is not a Nikon-specific issue, it applies to any camera when you take infrared pictures.
+It took me a while to figure out how to set the white balance for infrared pictures in Lightroom, and I would like to share a working solution with you.

 The solution outlined below reportedly applies to both Windows PCs and Macs, although I have tested it on Windows only.